 The daily schedule includes a limited amount of scripted activities, and a greater amount of time for teams to set their own agendas and to work on their particular project.
 We aim to create a rich environment with just enough structure to make it useful, and to ensure that there’s opportunity for sharing across groups in both formal and informal settings.
 The schedule is flexible, and the dress code is informal.
 Teams may work in the provided meeting rooms or elsewhere on the grounds of the Rizzo Center during “team times”, and gather for “plenary” meetings with all participants several times throughout the day, to cross-pollinate between teams.
 Lunch is provided on site, usually in the historic Dubose House.

-See the About SCI page and the blog posts linked here for more information on the venue and program structure, and these Storify threads from 2014, 2015, 2016, or 2017 to get a sense of what it was like.
+See the About SCI page and the blog posts linked here for more information on the venue and program structure, and these highlights from 2014, 2015, 2016, 2017, or 2018 to get a sense of what it was like.